huynguy-db/arcion-docs/content/docs/instructional-docs/target-db-setup/memSQL.md

     username: 'REPLICANT' #Replace REPLICANT with your username of the user that connects to your oracle server
     password: 'Replicant#123' #Replace Replicant#123 with the your user's password

-    max-connections: 30 #Maximum number of connections replicant can open in Oracle
+    max-connections: 30 #Maximum number of connections replicant can open in MemSQL
     ```

 ## Setup Applier Configuration